 Russ: I’m doing great.
 Great to have you here.

 Denise: Great, I’m excited.

 Russ: Well, lead researcher, tell us how this evolved.

-Russ: Even if it seems very similar, you know, like Europeans coming to America or etc., we do know it's going to be different but I think it's human nature that we underestimate the actual differences.
+Russ: That was unanimous.
+Even if it seems very similar, you know, like Europeans coming to America or etcetera, we do know it’s going to be different but I think it’s human nature that we underestimate the actual differences.
 So, check your assumptions, because the way that capital flows through the market, the way the money flows through, the way a market works, is very different every country you go to.

 Russ: And very important.